 The city is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Cannelton has relatively fewer families with younger children, and/or college students.
 Combined, this makes Cannelton a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-Cannelton is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small city, Cannelton does not have a public transit system used by locals to get to and from work.

 The per capita income in Cannelton in 2022 was $21,777, which is low income relative to Indiana and the nation.
 This equates to an annual income of $87,108 for a family of four.
 However, Cannelton contains both very wealthy and poor people as well.
 Cannelton also has one of the higher rates of people living in poverty in the nation, with 30.90% of its population below the federal poverty line.